Joao-gui/Joao-gui/README.md

 # ENG
 ### Hello, João Guilherme here 👋
-Electrical Engineer and passionate about technology.
+Data Scientist and passionate about technology.

 - 💻 Passionate about technology
 - 🕹️ Video Game as a hobby